+EnableIngestion To enable ingestion, set this parameter to true .
 IngesterType To send data to another repository, set this parameter to Connector.

-IngestHost The host name or IP address of the machine hosting the destination documents into form that can be used with the destination connector's insert action.
-For information about the required format, refer to the
+IngestHost The host name or IP address of the machine hosting the destination connector.
 IngestPort The ACI port of the destination connector.
+IngestActions Set this parameter so that the source connector runs a Lua script to convert documents into form that can be used with the destination connector's insert action.
+For information about the required format, refer to the Administration Guide for the destination connector.